dennislee22/dennislee22.github.io/docs/cdw/snappy.md

     #
     ```

-- By default, no compression is enabled for any managed Parquet-based table in `Hive` engine in CDW unless specified.
+- By default, the dataset is `UNCOMPRESSED` for any managed Parquet-based table in `Hive` engine in CDW unless specified.
 In this case, SNAPPY compression is enabled for `parquet_snappy` table as specified in the query above.
+- Verify the compression method in the dataset file as shown below.

     ```bash
     # hadoop fs -copyToLocal /warehouse/tablespace/managed/hive/db1.db/parquet/delta_0000001_0000001_0000/000000_0 tmp2.parquet